O'Brien Schofield: Arizona Cardinals

-Schofield was drafted in the 4th round of the 2010 NFL Draft, 130th overall, by the Arizona Cardinals.
+Schofield was selected in the fourth round of the 2010 NFL draft, 130th overall, by the Arizona Cardinals.
 Since Schofield was injured, he was considered a good value because his talent level was near first round draft choice level.
 He was expected to begin the 2010 NFL season on the physically unable to perform list but return late in the year as an outside linebacker.
 Although he played on the defensive line in college, he was projected to play outside linebacker for the Cardinals who had Joey Porter and Will Davis on their roster.
 Schofield signed a 4-year contract on July 27, 2010.
 On August 31, he was placed on the reserve/non-football injury list.

 He made his NFL debut on October 31, 2010, in Week 8, against the Tampa Bay Buccaneers.
 Schofield forced a fumble against the Minnesota Vikings on November 7 on kick coverage that was recovered for a touchdown.
 Schofield recorded his first NFL sack on December 25, 2010, when he sacked QB Stephen McGee for an 11-yard loss in a 27-26 Arizona win over the Dallas Cowboys.
 In the Cardinals January 2, 2011, regular season finale against the San Francisco 49ers, Schofield sacked QB Alex Smith for a 5-yard loss.

 He had his first two-sack game on December 18, 2011, against Seneca Wallace on back-to-back fourth quarter plays of an overtime victory over the Cleveland Browns.
 He became a starter during the 2012 NFL season.

 On July 25, 2013, he was released by the Arizona Cardinals.